 Pinch of salt

 1 to 2 tablespoons whole milk

 Make the cupcakes: Arrange a rack in the middle of the oven and heat to 350°F. Line a standard 12-well cupcake pan with paper liners; set aside.

 Place the butter and sugar in the bowl of a stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
 Beat on medium speed until fluffy and light, about 3 minutes.
 Add the eggs and beat until fully incorporated and the mixture looks creamy and very pale yellow, about 2 minutes.

-Beat in the flour, baking powder, and salt at low speed, followed by the milk and vanilla.
+Beat in the flour, baking powder, and salt at low speed, followed by the milk and lemon zest.
 Beat everything together on low for 30 seconds, and then on high for 3 minutes.
 Scrape down the sides of the bowl as needed.
 Gently fold in the raspberries and blueberries with a rubber spatula until just combined.

 Divide the batter evenly between the cupcake wells.
 Bake for 10 minutes.
 Rotate the pan from front to back.
 Bake until the tops are light golden-brown and a cake tester inserted in the center comes out clean, about 10 minutes more.

 Cool the cupcakes in the pan for 5 minutes.
 Remove them from the pan to a wire rack and cool completely before frosting.

 Make the buttercream: Place the cream cheese and butter in the clean bowl of a stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
 Beat on medium speed until lightened in color and fluffy, about 3 minutes.